 On 6th August a tweet was posted that started a movement.
-A mother was taking her daughter shopping in Kent when she saw a neon wall display in a well known high street store reading ‘send me nudes x’.
+A mother was taking her daughter shopping in Kent when she saw a neon wall display in a well-known high street store reading ‘send me nudes x’.
 This shop markets towards teenage girls and the sign made quite a statement, not just to their customers but to society, about what is considered acceptable in a highly connected world.
 A photo was taken, the tweet was posted and it soon gained momentum.

-There are risks of pictures being forwarded, doctored, put onto websites and more, with devastating results.
+Pictures can be forwarded, doctored, put onto websites and more, with devastating results.
 Many young people don’t know that it is illegal to have or send indecent pictures of someone under the age of 18.
 They would be viewed as owning or distributing indecent images of children and can result in the associated consequences.
 This is before we begin to consider how young people, either male or female, should view themselves or others.
 How they view their identity, sexuality, beauty and humanity as chosen and priceless individuals.
 Their bodies are a gift only to be shared with someone who is worthy.

 Living in a highly connected culture can present challenges, but it also presents incredible opportunities.
 Once the picture had been posted a petition began.
 Within 2 days it had over 8500 signatures and within 24 hours the shop responded brilliantly by covering the sign and agreeing to removed it.
 They began to recognise the power of their voice to affect a generation.